angelariggs/angelariggs.github.io/_posts/2020-09-06-reverse-job-hunt.md

 ## ❓ Why

-This past Thursday, Instrument dissolved my engineering team and eliminated my role at the company.
+This past Thursday, Instrument dissolved the engineering team I was on and eliminated my role at the company.

 ## 📆 When